rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 * The main configuration file `ansible.cfg` where the commands, modules, plugins, and ssh configuration reside;
 * The client machine management inventory file `hosts` where the clients, and groups of clients are declared.

-If Ansible was installed via its RPM package, then the files will have been automatically created.
-With a `pip` installation, these files don't exist.
-We'll have to create them by hand thanks to the `ansible-config` command:
+If Ansible was installed via its RPM package, then the configuration file will have been automatically created.
+With a `pip` installation, this file does not exist.
+We'll have to create it by hand thanks to the `ansible-config` command:

 ```
-$ ansible-config
+$ ansible-config -h
-usage: ansible-config [-h] [--version] [-v] {list,dump,view,init} ...
-ansible-config: error: the following arguments are required: action

 usage: ansible-config [-h] [--version] [-v] {list,dump,view,init} ...

 View ansible configuration.